 - Convenient Geographical Location and Time Zones

 - Similar Cultures and Mentality

 Eastern Europe is a hotbed for IT outsourcing among Western European and American businesses.
 Eastern Europe is a high-growth region with amazing digital infrastructure innovation, and most importantly, talent.
 Eastern European countries have a lot in common as most of them used to be part of the USSR and share vestiges of that period.
 However, what connects these countries even stronger is their invincible desire to reach for improvement.

-Business owners outsource IT to Eastern Europe, because the region is rich in innovative specialists in different industries.
+Business owners offshore IT to Eastern Europe, because the region is rich in innovative specialists in different industries.
 While Eastern European software developers have achieved great results and are renowned around the world for their high-quality work, the economies of their countries still lag behind.

 And reasonable rates aren’t the only benefit that attracts business owners to hire developers in Ukraine, Belarus, Poland, and other Eastern European locations.

 Here are five reasons to outsource your IT functions to Eastern Europe: